meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 Role bindings can also have a managed expiry date after which meshStack will automatically revoke the role.

 Some roles also include permissions that allow users to manage role bindings in self-service.
-For example, a user with the "Customer Admin" [meshWorkspace Role](meshcloud.workspace.md#assign-meshWorkspace-roles) can add new role bindings to that meshWorkspace.
+For example, a user with the "Workspace Manager" [meshWorkspace Role](meshcloud.workspace.md#assign-meshWorkspace-roles) can add new role bindings to that meshWorkspace.

 ### Access Requests